rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 - **To show temporal dissonance** - hearing her voice "now" when writing

 **Strategic Placement:**
-- **When he can't write trauma directly** - retreat to transcribing her words
+- **When he can't engage with reconstructed knowledge** - retreat to transcribing her words
 - **To show the difference between understanding and misunderstanding** - then vs. now
 - **Triggered by trying to explain something to the reader** - reminds him of her explaining things to him
 - **As structural scaffolding** - her stories might organize sections